nintendoapis/.github/resources.md

 ### SplatNet 3 app resources

 Archived original and formatted JS/CSS and other assets used in SplatNet 3.

 Request access via Discord.

+### NookLink app resources

+Archived original and formatted JS/CSS and other assets used in NookLink.

+Request access via Discord.